talagayev/OpenMMDL/docs/simulation_output.rst

 ------------------------------
 **Final_Output**: A folder that contains the final files after the MD Simulation, ready to be analyzed.
 This folder contains 2 subfolders.

-1. *All_Atoms*: Folder that contains the centered topology files with new coordinates according to the center of mass.
+1. *All_Atoms*: Folder that contains the centered topology files of all atoms with new coordinates according to the center of mass.

 .. list-table::
    :header-rows: 1